 The first parameter is the name the item will have on the menu when players read it.
-The second (PUB\MAINCOURSE, a define that is to be found in /include/shops/pub\shop.h) is the category under which the item will be displayed, The cost comes next, and the fourth parameter is where the food may be found.
-If we provide a name like this, it calls upon the armoury.
+The second is the category under which the item will be displayed; here, it's PUB_MAINCOURSE, a #define that can be found in /include/shops/pub_shop.h.
+The third parameter is the cost, and the fourth parameter is where the food may be found.
+If we provide a name, as in the example above, it calls upon the armoury.
 We can also provide a full path name.
-For a pub, set\object\domain does not work.
+(But note that set object domain does not work for pubs.)

-Update our room, and read the menu - you'll find the sandwich listed there are the extortionate price we set.
+Update our room, and read the menu - you'll find the sandwich listed there at the extortionate price we set.
 No wonder this place is called the Bitter Pill!

 Food items are fairly straightforward to setup.
-Drinks require a little extra configuration because they also need a container - you can provide it without one, but you have to drink quickly before it dribbles through your fingers.
+Drinks require a little extra configuration because they also need a container - you could provide them without one, but you'd have to drink quickly before they dribbled through your fingers.

-We use add menu item as before, except we add a few extra parameters:
+We use add_menu_item as before, except we add a few extra parameters:

 '''

-add_menu_item ("refreshing ale", PUB_ALCOHOL, 1500, "beer", PUB_STD_PINT, 0,
+add_menu_item( "refreshing ale", PUB_ALCOHOL, 1500, "beer", PUB_STD_PINT );

-1);

 '''